Apple Ginger Crisp

-There are few things more delicious than a fruit crisp, but this one happens to be extra special.
+There are few things more delicious than a fruit crisp.
 Lightly sweetened apples are mixed with fresh ginger and lemon, then topped with a buttery, cinnamon-scented pecan crust.
-Once baked, the fruit filling turns warm and bubbly while the crumbly topping gets golden and toasty.
+Once baked, the filling turns bubbly while the crumbly topping gets golden and toasty.
 The best part, though?
-This foolproof dessert is as easy to make as it is to devour (that is to say, absolutely effortless).
+This foolproof dessert is as easy to make as it is to devour.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.